549th Strategic Missile Squadron (Atlas-D)

 History:

-Among the three first Atlas bases built in the United States (The others being Vandenburg in California and F.E.
+Among the three first Atlas bases built in the United States (The others being Vandenberg in California and F.E.
 Warren AFB in Wyoming), Offutt's three Atlas-D missile complexes were built near Arlington and Mead, Nebraska as well as Missouri Valley in Iowa.

 Deployed by March 1961, there were three missiles at each complex housed within above-ground "Coffin" launcher structures.
 Each complex meanwhile possessed a control center where personnel could launch the missiles and provide radio-guidance information to the missiles in flight.